 Too often medical device manufacturers overlook the complexities of changing product names or ownership which requires regulatory re-registration and labeling changes.

 Consider these common scenarios: an acquisition or carve-out occurs, and the medical device has a new manufacturer.
-Or the manufacturer decides to change its name as a result of restructuring.
+Or the manufacturer decides toward changing product names as a result of restructuring.
 Both are common occurrences in today’s rapidly changing business environment.
-After the dust settles on the name change, it’s often up to medical device technology executives to execute the implementation plan and move the new business forward, often with little time or often with fewer resources.
-However, a manufacturer change or product name change requires modifications to the product labeling and regulatory re-registrations, which are increasingly complex.
-This article covers key steps required for successful re-registration and labeling changes while presenting strategies to avoid common pitfalls.
+As a result, it’s up to medical device technology executives to execute the implementation plan.

 Requirements of Name Change